suzukenz/ai-rules/typescript.md

 - Leverage TypeScript utility types (Partial, Pick, Omit) for cleaner and more reusable code
 - Use mapped types to dynamically create variants of existing types
 - Do not use TypeScript-specific syntaxes such as enum
+- Never use enums; use types instead
+- Prefer functions over classes

 ### ES Modules